 - Set goals for number of loyalty program signups

 - Set goals for accessories sold to customers buying a new cell phone

 Arcade also handles the allocation of rewards for employees and teams who win these Contests and Games.
 They can win things like gift cards to their favourite stores, or movie tickets.
-If you’d like to start using goals and games in your retail organization you can try Arcade for free.
+If you’d like to start using goals and games in your retail organization you can schedule a demo to get started.

 4. One-on-one meetings

 Your best employees prize one-on-one time with their managers.
 This is an opportunity to get feedback on their performance, and to identify areas of improvement.
 This is also time they can get help with any challenges they’re facing at work.
 If your managers don’t meet with their employees regularly, you are essentially leaving your employees on ‘autopilot’… and they may be heading in the wrong direction!

 If you don’t currently do this, you can start by letting your managers know that you expect them to meet with their employees regularly.
 This should be done in private, ideally in the break-room or somewhere away from customers.

 5. Gather customer feedback and reward employees who create great experiences